- Call us at 1-877-HMG-1213.

 - We’ll ask you a few short questions to help us learn more about you.

 - We’ll then provide you with several options for a new HMG provider, and will schedule your first appointment!

-If you are already an HMG primary care patient, call your office to schedule an appointment.
+If you are already an HMG primary care patient, call 1-877-HMG-1213 to schedule an appointment.

 How many times have you thought of a question after you leave the doctor’s office?
 This happens to most of us.
 At HMG, we understand how frustrating it is to forget to mention an important topic.
 A little advance planning can help you feel confident and in charge of your doctor’s appointment.

 What you’ll need for your appointment

 - Check-in Information Gather important information the day before your appointment.
 You’ll need your driver’s license, insurance cards, and your co-pay.